 *caught year round

 Tarpon - Bocas del Toro in known for its massive Tarpon.
-We catch them in our protected back bays and creek mouths (normally <50lbs), but the big dogs are usually found at the larger river mouths in the ocean where they can grow over 200lbs!
+We do catch them in our protected back bays and creek mouths (normally <50lbs), but the big dogs are usually found at the larger river mouths in the ocean where they can grow over 200lbs!
 Fighting these massive leaping prehistoric giants is an exhilarating experience on our medium weight spin tackle.
-We’re also happy to take the die hard fly-fisherman to our secret spots, but do not provide fly fishing gear, so please bring your own.
+We’re also happy to take the die hard fly-fisherman to our spots, but do not provide fly fishing gear, so please bring your own.